A lot of intending international student are not aware of the abundant scholarship opportunities most US Universities offer its students.

 I have asked a lot of international student and found out most of them do not know if they are entitled or qualified for scholarship, how to apply for the scholarship, and how to get resourceful information regarding scholarship.
 In order to educate all international student, I would take a few paragraphs to explain these scholarships and how you can tap in to the abundant wealth either as a prospective undergraduate or graduate student.

-There are over 4,140 colleges and universities in the U.S., so if you’re still asking which school I should apply, then, it shows you’ve not your homework.
+There are over 4,140 colleges and universities in the U.S., so if you’re still asking which school I should apply, then, it shows you’ve not done your homework.
 But don’t worry, I am ready to “baby” you through the process of finding, selecting and deciding on which school best fit your budget, interest or academic qualification.